sanatonek/HDP-Flow/README.md

 ```

 3. Training the Model
+The dataset-specific model parameters are defined in the [config file](experiment_config.ini), where you can add your datasets and specify the desired training paradigm.
 You can train the model using a command like the following:

 ```
 ```

-You can change the saved model and log file names by modifying the --ext_num parameter.
+You can use the `--cont` flag to continue training the model from the last saved checkpoint.

 4. Testing and Evaluation